-- Your medical bills can be negotiated down, where a portion of the debt can get forgiven.
+- Your medical bills can be negotiated down with debt settlement, where a portion of the debt can get forgiven.
 Medical debt settlement programs can offer you this type of relief.
 To learn about debt settlement services with an IAPDA Accredited organization, visit this page next.

 - Debt validation can dispute a medical debt, where you may not have to pay the debt.
-As an additional benefit, if the debt is proven to be legally uncollectible the collection agency can no longer report the debt on your credit reports.
+As an additional benefit, after a medical bill is proven to be legally uncollectible, the collection agency can no longer report the account on your credit reports.
 To learn more about debt validation, visit this page next.

-Try to stay current on monthly payments before resulting to a debt relief program because it’s not easy to have a high credit score.
+Try to stay current on monthly payments before needing to sign up for a debt relief program.
+It’s not easy to have a high credit score, and by falling behind on payments to use a debt relief program, that results in damage to credit scores.
 All debt relief programs result in some type of negativity on a person’s credit report, and there is no way around that!